erikbcode/promptvision/README.md

 To run PromptVision on your device, you must set the required Environment Variables listed below in your .env file.

 - OPENAI_API_KEY: Register for an OpenAI account and create an API key [`here`](https://openai.com/blog/openai-api).
 - DATABASE_URL: PromptVision is built using a MySQL database queried using Prisma.
-My database of choice is Planetscale, which is free to use for personal projects.
+My database of choice is Planetscale, which offers free usage for personal projects.
 For more information on Prisma + Planetscale, visit https://www.prisma.io/docs/guides/database/planetscale.
+- NEXTAUTH_URL, NEXTAUTH_SECRET, GITHUB_CLIENT_ID, GITHUB_CLIENT_SECRET: PromptVision uses NextAuth for user authentication.
+These four environment variables must be set up to run PromptVision locally.
+For more information on NextAuth and setting up GitHub as a provider, visit https://next-auth.js.org/getting-started/example.
+- **AWS_REGION:** Specifies the AWS region where your S3 bucket and CloudFront distribution are hosted.

+- **AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY:** These are your AWS credentials providing secure access to your S3 bucket.

+- **AWS_BUCKET_NAME:** Represents the name of your S3 bucket where user-generated images are stored securely.

+- **AWS_CLOUDFRONT_PREFIX:** This essential prefix is used in conjunction with CloudFront, forming the complete URL for efficient querying and delivery of images.